wortell/DataMigrationFactory/README.md

 Andries den Haan

 ## Disclaimer
-This code is provided as is without warranty of any kind, either express or implied, including any implied warranties of fitness for a particular purpose, merchantability, or non-infringement.
+This code is provided as-is without warranty of any kind, either express or implied, including any implied warranties of fitness for a particular purpose, merchantability, or non-infringement.